JavierCabero/tank-war/README.md

 ### Required libraries with links (Windows setup)

-Here are my paths (as set in the project configuration).
+Download and extract the repo into a folder which will be the project folder you import into Eclipse.
+All paths should be set as follows.

 If you want you can set your own paths in project Properties -> Java Build Path -> Libraries

 - lwjgl.jar      (at C:\LWJGL, natives at C:\LWJGL\natives-win) [http://legacy.lwjgl.org/download.php]
 - lwjgl_util.jar (at C:\LWJGL) [same as before]